superRaytin/paginationjs-site/docs/en.md

 4. **URL**

-	Provide a URL, returns data through the Ajax, each request returns one page of data, the data returned can also be located by `locator`.
+	Provide a URL, returns data via Ajax, each request returns one page of data, the data returned can also be located by `locator`.

 	If URL is file, HTTP or HTTPS protocol, will using `jsonp` to send requests, otherwise Ajax.